Kaliumhexacyanoferrat/GenHTTP/README.md

 ### Next Steps

-The [documentation](https://genhttp.org/documentation/) provides a step-by-step starting guide as well as additional information on how to implement [webservices](https://genhttp.org/documentation/content/webservices), [minimal webservices](https://genhttp.org/documentation/content/functional), [websites](https://genhttp.org/documentation/content/websites), [MVC style projects](https://genhttp.org/documentation/content/controllers), or [single page applications](https://genhttp.org/documentation/content/single-page-applications) and how to [host your application](https://genhttp.org/documentation/hosting/) via Docker.
+The [documentation](https://genhttp.org/documentation/) provides a step-by-step starting guide as well as additional information on how to implement [webservices](https://genhttp.org/documentation/content/webservices), [minimal webservices](https://genhttp.org/documentation/content/functional), [static websites](https://genhttp.org/documentation/content/static-websites), or [single page applications](https://genhttp.org/documentation/content/single-page-applications) and how to [host your application](https://genhttp.org/documentation/hosting/) via Docker.

 If you encounter issues implementing your application, feel free to [join our Discord community](https://discord.gg/GwtDyUpkpV) to get help.